-- Chest pain.
+- Chest pain from an unknown cause.
 It might feel like tightness, pressure, fullness, or squeezing.
 It may last more than a few minutes, or go away and come back.

 - Pain or discomfort in one or both of your arms, shoulders, neck, jaw, or stomach

 - Cold sweat

 - Shortness of breath

 - Extreme tiredness that may last for days.
 Simple tasks, like making the bed or walking to the bathroom, might wear you out.